Cloud Hosting: What Your IT Guy Won’t Tell You

 Reluctance to Embrace Change

 Change is hard.
-Whether it’s switching to a new phone or moving your entire business to the cloud, it’s a process that comes with growing pains.
+Whether switching to a new phone or moving your entire business to the cloud, it’s a process that comes with growing pains.
 Your IT guy might be reluctant to embrace cloud hosting because it disrupts their workflow.
-Suddenly, they have to deal with third-party providers, manage remote servers, and handle issues they’ve never encountered before.
+Suddenly, they must deal with third-party providers, manage remote servers, and handle issues they’ve never encountered.
 It’s not just about learning new skills; it’s about stepping out of their comfort zone.
 And let’s face it—nobody likes doing that unless they absolutely have to.

 If you’re considering cloud hosting, it’s worth having an open conversation with your IT team.
-Address their concerns, and if needed, invest in training to help them bridge those gaps.
+Address their concerns and invest in training to help them bridge those gaps if needed.
 After all, moving to the cloud isn’t just about technology—it’s about people, too.

 Making the Transition to Cloud Hosting Smoothly